meenakshi-sethi/My_SQL_Projects/Walmart_sales_analysis/README.md

 - **Cross-Store Analysis**: Extending analysis to multiple stores.

 ## About the Data
-The dataset used for this analysis contains transactional data from a Walmart store.
-It includes detailed information about each sale, such as the branch where the transaction occurred, customer demographics, product categories, pricing, and payment methods.
+The dataset used in this analysis contains transactional data from a Walmart store, specifically focusing on branch-wise sales.
+The data comprises 1,000 records and 16 columns, each capturing essential details about individual transactions, including the branch, product category, pricing, and customer demographics.

-### Data Dictionary
+**Data Overview:**

+- **Total Records:** 1,000
+- **Total Columns:** 16

+**Data Dictionary**

 | Column Name       | Description                                                                                      |
 |-------------------|--------------------------------------------------------------------------------------------------|